Captain89/PortfolioProject1/README.md

 # DoggyWoggy

-Welcome to [DoggyWoggy](https://github.com/Captain89/PortfolioProject1.git) The meet and greet website for owners to take their furry best pals on a fun and friendly walk with others and there dogs too!
+"Welcome to [DoggyWoggy](https://github.com/Captain89/PortfolioProject1.git) The meet and greet website for owners to take their furry best pals on a fun and friendly walk with others and there dogs too!"

 The website is targeted at dog owners who want to join in social walks with others and their dogs, instead of taking their pets on a walk alone.
 The site is designed to encourage users to see the different walks that we currently offer, and book or enquire with us about our services in relation to dog walking as a group.